Xbey25/GMD1/README.md

 On a smaller detail scale, there are UI scripts, and there is an additional type of door in development which contains a keypad.

-In the final stages of this version, we added the enemy model as well as some animations by using external assets but creating our own animation controller.
+In the final stages of this version, we added the enemy model as well as some animations by using external assets but creating our animation controller.

 ## Development Blog 2/1 V1.0Bb

 On a smaller note, the input system proved a bit tricky to implement as it was not as straightforward as we thought.

 The keypad door was a bit tricky to implement therefore we settled on using an external script and adapting it to our needs.
-The player has to input a code in order to open the door, the code is x.
+The player has to input a code to open the door, the code is x.
 The code is checked by a script that checks if the player has input the correct code.
 If the player inputs the correct code, the door will trigger an event for the door opening animation and can proceed further, here we thought of notes that could be found in the maze that would give the player the code.

 ## Development Blog 3 V1.0A